 Riverside Drive to Sawmill Road

 Reconstruction of the roadway, with the addition of curb and gutter and storm sewer and sanitary infrastructure improvements.
 Pedestrian and bicycle accommodations will be included, as well as intersection improvements at Henderson and Sawmill roads, to be coordinated in cooperation with the City of Columbus.

-- Henderson Road Detour to began Monday, April 29 at 9 am
+- PHASE II Henderson Road Detour scheduled to begin Wednesday, July 31 at 9 am

 - Project Start Date: Week of April 29, 2019.
 Estimated completion April 2020

 - Tree removal and other prep work: Completed

 - Waterline work: Completed